top of page

 Outside Dining | Jewish Ghetto | Rome, Italy

-Tonight: Realistically, you will be doing well if you slump your sweaty, exhausted body into a chair at a restaurant near your hotel.
-As an alternative, for you night owls, take a cab to the neighborhood of Trastevere and explore the restaurants, bars, and ivy-covered ochre buildings.
+Tonight: Realistically, take a cab to the neighborhood of Trastevere and explore the restaurants, bars, and ivy-covered ochre buildings.

 Day 3: Ancient Rome and the Ruins

 Today’s itinerary starts at the Colosseum.
-Once again, Joe and I recommend booking a small group, early entrance admission.
-The Colosseum gets very crowded and has little shade.
-It is a more relaxing to visit when the crowds are thinner and the sun is not too high.
+We recommend you book a small group, early entrance admission.
+The Colosseum gets very crowded and has little shade so it is better to visit earlier in the day.
 There are varying levels of access when you book tickets.
 You will need to choose between general, underground, and upper level options.

 Colosseum (Hypogeum), Rome Italy